(updated June 2021)

 Once you're in, it's time to start looking through the courses and lessons on offer - or type what you're after into the search bar.
 You can filter courses by topic, difficulty, and whether or not you've started or completed that particular course.

 Some courses require you to do practical exercises - usually the HubSpot software courses - so you'll need to complete those before getting the certificate.
-You can still take the exam while you're waiting for the practicals to be approved.
+You can still take the exam while you're waiting for the practicals to be approved, you just won't officially complete the course until both sides are done.

-When you finish your exam, you'll get an immediate result as to whether or not you passed, along with the score.
+When you finish your exam, you'll get an immediate result as to whether or not you passed, along with your score.

-If you didn't pass, you'll get a list of the questions you answered correctly and those that were incorrect, so you can more easily review the areas that were giving you trouble.
+If you didn't pass, you'll get a list of the questions you answered correctly and those that were incorrect, so you can more easily review the areas that were giving you trouble (you won't get your incorrect answers listed, though).

 While you don't have to pay for any of the courses themselves, there are a few that require you to have a Pro or Enterprise level subscription to complete them.
-Again, these are generally the HubSpot-specific software courses.
+Again, these are generally the HubSpot-specific software courses, designed for HubSpot users or partners.
+The general digital marketing courses don't have this requirement.

 HubSpot SEO Certification